 According to the Mental Health Foundation, social expectations for men play a large role in their mental health.

-Unfortunately, men have greater difficulty talking about their own mental health struggles than women, according to the Royal College of Psychiatrists.
+According to the Royal College of Psychiatrists, men have greater difficulty talking about their own mental health struggles than women.
 If that resonates with you, this course will help.

 THE DANGERS OF NOT ACTING